PlanetKiF/kif.github.io/_posts/docs/2021-01-24-managing-the-server.md

 How to manage access to your server and how to start, stop and reboot CS:GO.

+Note: this text refers to an installation as described in "[Setting up the Server]({% post_url 2021-01-27-setting-up-the-server %})".
+If your server uses different pathnames make sure to adjust the information below accordingly.

 * Naming (Linux) Server vs. Game Server
 * Access via AWS vs. direct access